-In addition to the investments above, as described earlier in this note, the Conservancy maintained other permanently restricted assets approximating \$7,107,000 and \$7,365,000 at December 31, 2014 and 2013, respectively.
+In addition to the investments above, as described earlier in this note, the Conservancy maintained other permanently restricted assets approximating \$7,107,000 at December 31, 2015 and 2014.
 These assets included land, buildings, and fine art.

 Endowment Investment Objective